Sebastianhju/Runeterra-5e/Rules/Runes.md

 ### Guardian  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-runes/Resolve/Guardian.png" Align=left width=15% height=15%>

 Once per combat when you or an ally within 30 feet of you takes damage, before you can choose grant yourself and that ally temporary hit points.
-The target taking damage gains temporary hit points equal to five times your proficiency bonus plus you level and the other gains half that amount rounded down.
+The target taking damage gains temporary hit points equal to three plus three times your level and the other gains half that amount rounded down.

-.

 ---